 The majority of our operating expenses to date have been for research and development activities.
-Research and development expenses consist of costs associated with research activities, as well as costs associated with our product development efforts, which include clinical trials and third-party manufacturing services.
+Research and development expenses consist of costs associated with research activities as well as costs associated with our product development efforts, which include clinical trial and third-party manufacturing services.
 Internal research and development costs are recognized as incurred.
-Third-party research and development costs are expensed at the earlier of when the contracted work has been performed or as upfront and milestone payments are made.
+Third-party research and development costs are expensed at the earlier of when the contracted work has been performed or when upfront and milestone payments are made.
 Research and development expenses include:

-- employee and consultant-related expenses, which include salaries and benefits; - external research and development expenses incurred pursuant to agreements with third-party manufacturing organizations, contract research organizations and clinical trial sites; - facilities, depreciation and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities and depreciation of leasehold improvements and equipment; and - third-party supplier expenses including laboratory and other supplies.
+- employee and consultant-related expenses, which include salaries and benefits; - external research and development expenses incurred pursuant to agreements with third-party manufacturing organizations, contract research organizations, or CROs, clinical trial sites and collaborators or licensors; - facilities, depreciation and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities and depreciation of leasehold improvements and equipment; and - · third-party supplier expenses, which include costs for laboratory and other supplies.